- TD Canada Trust Small Business Survey reveals the top challenges and

 Business Advisor for strategies on managing cash flow so that they can sleep

-"Small Business Week, October 19th to 25th, is the perfect opportunity to
+Support, TD Canada Trust.
+"Small Business Week, October 19th to 25th, is the

 Despite concerns about cash flow, 2008 is proving to be a good year for

-Small business owners that gave their business an A or A+, said that what
+For small business owners that gave their business performance an A or

-made 2008 such a great year was innovating with the right products and
+A+, a third attributed their great year to innovating with the right products

-services at the right time (41%).
-This was followed by focusing on what they
+and services at the right time.
+This was followed by focusing on what they are

-Looking ahead to 2009, Atlantic Canada's small business owners anticipate
+Looking ahead to 2009, small business owners anticipate that the biggest

-that the biggest business challenges will be similar to what they worry about
+business challenges will be similar to what they worry about now: cash flow

 Owning your own business has its benefits

-The best thing about owning a business, according to Atlantic Canada's
+The best thing about owning a business, according to Canada's small

-small business owners, is controlling their own destiny (32%) and having a
+business owners, is controlling their own destiny (36%) and having a better

-better work-life balance (29%).
-Only 9% of respondents said that making more
+work-life balance (31%).
+Only 8% of respondents said that making more money is

 The top piece of advice from small business owners for those wanting to

-start their own business is to diversify their services more.
-Twenty-seven per
+start their own business is to raise enough capital before starting.

-cent of owners said they would have diversified their services more if they
+Twenty-one per cent of owners said they would have raised more capital if they

 started their business today.
 The second change they would have made was to